elementary/shortcut-overlay/README.md

 ![Screenshot](/data/Screenshot@2x.png)

 The shortcut window opens centered on the primary display.
-The titlebar opens the [system keyboard settings](settings://input/keyboard/shortcuts).
+The gear in the titlebar opens the [system keyboard settings](settings://input/keyboard/shortcuts).

 ## Included Shortcuts